microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 #### Opcodes

-Different opcode values are used to differentiate between float, signed integer and unsigned integer (in much the same was as `FMax`, `IMax` and `UMax` do.)
+Different opcode values are used to differentiate between float, signed integer and unsigned integer (in much the same way as `FMax`, `IMax` and `UMax` do.)

 > The exact numeric values are TBD.
 Here the values are shown as "offset from
 > the first opcode value."